 - A combination of the above

-Lung cancer can also afflict nonsmokers and people who have never had prolonged exposure to secondhand smoke.
+Cancer of the lung can also afflict nonsmokers and people who have never had prolonged exposure to secondhand smoke.